Last Updated on May 6, 2022

 Are Tickets Required?

 No fee or permit is required to visit Multnomah Falls.
 Parking is also free of charge.
+See the current disclaimer about the restrictions above.

 The historic Multnomah Falls Lodge is located at the base of the falls.
-Inside you’ll find a restaurant, gift shop with Oregon-produced goodies, and an information center.
+Inside you’ll find a restaurant, a gift shop with Oregon-produced goodies, and an information center.
 If you are exploring beyond Multnomah Falls, the information center is a fantastic spot to grab some brochures and ask questions.

 How Did Multnomah Falls Form?